Find Affordable College Courses

 Saint Cloud, MN

-You’ll be in good company if you decide to attend Saint Cloud State University.
-It ranked #2 on our 2023 Best Value Computer Engineering Master’s Degree Schools in the Plains States Region list.
-St. Cloud State University is a fairly large public school located in the small city of Saint Cloud.
+You’ll join some of the best and brightest minds around you if you attend Saint Cloud State University.
+The school came in at #2 on this year’s Best Value Computer Engineering Master’s Degree Schools in the Plains States Region list.
+St. Cloud State University is a large public school located in the city of Saint Cloud.

 The average tuition and fees for an out-of-state graduate students at St. Cloud State University are $13,412 a year.